kwchurch/Benchmarking_past_present_future/README.md

 Language Technologies and Modern Languages, CMU

 <p>
-Diagnosis or early detectioin of the onset of dementia is important for interventions and planning for life-style changes.
+Diagnosis or early detection of the onset of dementia is important for interventions and planning for life-style changes.
 Ideally, we would like to achieve accurate diagnosis based on samples of naturalistic language production, as well as samples ellicited using